-The course selection is at the sole discretion of the Race Committee, but this document provides important guidance and recommendations to the Race Committee.
+- 1. The course selection is at the sole discretion of the Race Committee, but this Race Committee Manual provides important guidance and recommendations to the Race Committee.
 Course decisions should be made after evaluating current and expected weather conditions.
-Upwind starts are preferred and encouraged, however, there are some courses that call for a downwind start under certain weather conditions

-- 1. Avoid using unlighted marks as turning marks or the finish mark in the later part of the race as they may be difficult to locate after sunset. - 2.
-If an existing mark (government or HHSA) is used for the pin end of the starting line for Wednesday evening races it should be directly downwind (for an upwind start) or directly upwind (for a downwind start) of the first mark.
-In most cases an inflatable mark should be used for the pin end of the starting line. - 3.
-A course shall be selected from the HHSA Course Book which contains a comprehensive selection of recommended courses for given wind directions and strengths.
+Upwind starts are preferred and encouraged; however, there are some courses that call for a downwind start under certain weather conditions. - 2.
+Avoid using unlighted marks as turning marks or the finish mark in the later part of the race as they may be difficult to locate after sunset. - 3.
+If an existing mark (government or HHSA) is used for the pin end of the starting line for Wednesday evening races, it should be directly downwind (for an upwind start) or directly upwind (for a downwind start) of the first mark.
+In most cases an inflatable mark should be used for the pin end of the starting line. - 4.
+A course shall be selected from the HHSA Course Book which contains a comprehensive selection of recommended courses for given wind directions and strengths. - 5.
+If, after the Committee Boat has set its anchor or is unable to do so easily, the pin end needs to be moved, the PRO should ask one of the racers to move the pin end as directed by the PRO.
+This is easier than moving the Committee Boat.